-Combating Fusarium head blight (FHB) disease in the spring wheat region while protecting our environment genetically by growing resistant and adapted cultivars is the soundest, efficient, economical, and safe strategy.
-Recently developed HRSW cultivars by NDSU breeding program (Glenn, Steele-ND, and Alsen) with moderate FHB resistance are being grown extensively in ND.
-Glenn, Steele-ND, and Aslen were grown on about 45% of North Dakota 6.5 million acres in 2007.
-However, new adapted cultivars with different and/or higher resistance levels, combining different sources of resistance to FHB and other diseases, and which have grain shattering resistance are needed.
+Fusarium head blight (FHB) or scab is a major wheat disease in the spring wheat region.
+Combating this disease while protecting our environment by growing genetically resistant and adapted cultivars is the soundest, efficient, economical, and safe strategy.
+Recently developed HRSW cultivars by NDSU breeding program (Faller, Howard, Glenn, Steele-ND, and Alsen) with moderate FHB resistance are being grown extensively in ND.
+These cultivars were grown on about 52% of North Dakota 6.8 million acres in 2008.
+Similar acreages were grown to NDSU FHB resistant cultivars in the past 5 years.
+However, new adapted cultivars with different and/or higher resistance levels, combining different sources of resistance to FHB and other diseases are needed.
 In, 2004, "Steele-ND" with scab resistance source different from Alsen was released.
-Steele-ND was grown on more than 9% of ND wheat acreages in both 2006 and 2007.
+Steele-ND was grown on more than 9% of ND wheat acreages in 2006, 2007, and 2008.
 Similarly, in 2005, "Glenn" was released combing both Alsen and Steele-ND resistance.
-Glenn covered about 20% of ND wheat area in 2007, replacing Alsen as the major HRSW cultivar grown in the region.
-Following the release of Glenn, 'Howard' and 'Faller', two new HRSW cultivars with FHB resistance similar to Steele-ND and Alsen, were released in 2006 and 2007, respectively.
-The later two released cultivars are expected to take significant acreages in the coming years.
+Glenn covered about 20 and 27.9% of ND wheat area in 2007 and 2008 respectively, replacing Alsen as the major HRSW cultivar grown in the region.
+Following the release of Glenn, 'Howard' and 'Faller', two cultivars with FHB resistance similar to Steele-ND and Alsen, were released in 2006 and 2007, respectively.
+These two cultivars were grown on 5.1 and 2.2% of ND acreages in 2008 and expected to take significant acreages in the coming years.
 Therefore, using classical breeding techniques and modern tools, including MAS techniques, this project aims to (1) continue developing adapted HRSW cultivars that have resistance to FHB and grain shattering combined with good agronomic and quality attributes; (2) identify and introgress novel FHB resistance that reduces disease infection and DON levels into adapted HRSW germplasm base; and (3) use molecular markers to facilitate screening of FHB resistant genotypes.

 In order to achieve these objectives, adapted superior genotypes will be used to develop segregating populations for selection and advancement of elite lines that combine FHB and other diseases resistances with desired agronomic and quality traits.
 Grain shattering resistance will be also selected for.
 Advanced and elite lines will be tested in multiple field trials in ND to identify FHB and other major diseases resistant genotypes that meet the desired adaptation, agronomic and quality criteria for cultivar release.
 The complex nature of genetic resistance to FHB in wheat is significantly affected by the environmental conditions.
 Continuous search of new sources of resistance, particularly type I resistance coupled with appropriate breeding strategies and selection methodologies are needed to deal with a diverse germplasm and large breeding populations.
 Appropriate field and greenhouse evaluation for FHB resistance and the newly identified molecular markers -mainly QTL's located on 3 BS and 3 A chromosomes- are useful tools to select efficiently and to combine several types of resistance to FHB with other economical-value traits.
 In addition, we will use the off-season nursery in New Zealand (NZ) and Arizona to accelerate the generation advance and seed increase for ND trials.
 Past experience showed that selection for maturity, height, lodging resistance, and grain shattering can be done in NZ.
 The introgression of diverse germplasm sources of FHB and shattering resistance will provide the germplasm base for selection of enhanced and combined types of FHB resistance.
 This project has been taking a leading role in developing superior HRSW cultivars with resistance to FHB as a control measure to minimize the effect of FHB on the production, export, processing, and consumption of HRSW.